[toggle title=”FLAVOR, INGREDIENTS & BREWING” state=”closed”]

-Oolong means “Black Dragon” as it was thought the very complex character of Oolong tea was similar to the spirit of the mythical creature.
-Formosa Oolongs are semi-fermented teas which actually undergo a 60% shorter fermentation period than other Oolongs resulting in a very complex character and taste.
+Oolong means “Black Dragon.”
+The very complex character of Oolong tea is similar to the spirit of this mythical creature.
+Formosa Oolongs are semi-fermented teas and undergo a 60% shorter fermentation period than other Oolongs.
+The result is a very complex character and taste.

-Entirely handmade the leaf is stunning and when infused is smoother than black tea, less grassy than green and has an orchid like balance and harmony.
+Entirely handmade, the leaf is stunning.
+Oolongs are smoother than black tea, less grassy than green teas, and have an orchid-like balance and harmony.

-Many centuries ago a Chinese philosopher noted that the leaves of Oolong teas…
+Many centuries ago, a Chinese philosopher noted that the leaves of Oolong teas should

--should unfold like a mist rising out of a ravine’.
+-unfold like a mist rising out of a ravine.

-We think Dung Ding Oolong certainly fits this description well and is a tea which is hard to resist.
+Dung Ding Oolong certainly fits this description well, and as a result, this is a tea that is hard to resist.

 20 to 25 cups of tea can be made from 2 oz of loose leaf tea.

-Steep this tea multiple times as loose leaf teas have far more flavor than traditional tea bags due to the superior quality and freshness.
-Tea strength is a personal decision, so please experiment to determine your preferences.
+Steep this tea multiple times.
+Loose-leaf teas have far more flavor than traditional tea bags due to the superior quality and freshness.
+Tea strength is a personal decision—experiment to determine your preferences.

-Like all Oolongs Dung Ding Oolong is best drunk without milk and sugar.
-And be sure to try this Oolong iced, as you will find it to be very refreshing and thirst quenching.
+Dung Ding Oolong is best drunk without milk and sugar.
+Be sure to try this Oolong iced; you will find it very refreshing and thirst-quenching.

 Store in a dry place.